Last updated on 17 January 2022

 These tests can range from relatively non-invasive procedures (such as a blood and stool tests) to imaging (such as CT scans and MRI) to minimally invasive procedures (such as gastroscopy and colonoscopy).

 Making an early diagnosis of IBD is important as any delay can lead to a higher risk of complications.
 IBD patients also do less well if their condition has been poorly controlled for a long period of time.
 It is equally important to exclude serious diagnoses such as IBD and make a clear and confident diagnosis of IBS so that this can be managed appropriately to improve quality of life.

 As with all drugs, there are potential side effects to be aware of.
-Since treatment is often lifelong, your gastroenterologist would have a serious discussion with you on which medications to put you on and for how long.
-Most doctors would try to control IBD using the least amount of medication and the least dangerous kinds of medication possible.
+Since treatment is often lifelong, your gastroenterologist would have a serious discussion with you on which medications will help to treat the inflammation, and for how long.

 In severe cases of IBD, where the disease isn’t responding to medication or where the patient’s life is in danger, surgery may be necessary as the last resort.
 According to estimates, around 25% of patients with ulcerative colitis and up to 75% of patients with Crohn’s disease will require one or more surgeries in the course of their lifetime to help treat their IBD.

 In general, the earlier IBD is diagnosed and controlled, the less likely patients will require surgery.
 Consult a gastroenterologist if you’re concerned you may have IBD or any other digestive conditions.

 Article reviewed by Dr Tan Chi Chiu, gastroenterologist at Gleneagles Hospital